 Do a similar thing for consuming and creating.
 What counts?
 What doesn’t?
 Are there some activities that you can do that are synergistic, i.e., both creating and connecting?

 It may help if you see this like building a deck of cards.
 You may have a Create deck, a Connect deck, and a Consume deck.
 They should all be things that are actually important to you.
 Then you can use the deck in one of two ways.

 The first way is probably the optimal way: put the things on your calendar and do them.
 It doesn’t matter whether it’s “personal” or “work” or whatever — put it on there.
 It takes the guessing game out of the equation and helps solve the “I should be doing something but don’t know what” problem.

-The second way is more intuitive and less structured, but it still has its place: use the decks during those times that are either unscheduled or when your schedule doesn’t match what you’re able to do.
-The reality is that sometimes you can’t or would rather not do what you planned to do during a certain time – for instance, if your kids get sick and had to stay home from school, there’s no amount of discipline that’s going to allow you to both take care of them and do that creative project you have planned.
-But, you may be able to read during that time… or catch up with your friends… or something else you had on your deck.
+The second way is more intuitive and less structured, but it still has its place: use the decks either during those times that are unscheduled or when your schedule doesn’t match what you’re able to do.
+The reality is that sometimes you can’t or would rather not do what you planned to do during a certain time, for instance, if your kids get sick and had to stay home from school, there’s no amount of discipline that’s going to allow you to both take care of them and do that creative project you had planned.
+But you may be able to read during that time… or catch up with your friends… or do something else you had on your deck.

 The decks, then, help solve the “I was supposed to do that and didn’t” problem.
 Sure, you may not have written that chapter of your book, but you still rolled with things and managed to do some other things that were really important.

 A pitfall to watch out for is always deferring the things you don’t want to do for the things you actually do want to do.
 For instance, you may know you need to Create but instead decide to Connect, not because you can’t create, but because you’d rather not for one reason or another.
 If this deferral becomes a habit, you may be further ahead because you’ve done some other important stuff, but it’s not really solving the problem.